bolohori/earth/readme.md

 You can start from `index.html` - the default starting point, with template text.

-Be sure to look over the [installation](#install) to verify your environment is prepared to run earth.com.
+Be sure to look over the [installation](#install) to verify your environment is prepared to run Web Starter Kit.
 Once you have verified that your system can run WSK, check out the [commands](#commands) available to get started.